enaj1125/US_Housing_Vacancy_PCA_Analysis_R_code/README.md

-# PCA analysis for housing vacancy project
+# PCA analysis for US residential/business housing vacancy project

 This folder contains the R code for conducting PCA analysis for housing vacancy project.